AggrEngine/Aggr/README.md

 ## Features

-每 Is a distributed server framework.
+- Is a distributed server framework.

-每 provide high performance scalable HTTP and Socket and WebSocket network library.
+- provide high performance scalable HTTP and Socket and WebSocket network library.

-每 provide Csharp and Lua scripting engine.
+- provide Csharp and Lua scripting engine.

-每 provide easy to use Redis and MySQL storage library.
+- provide easy to use Redis and MySQL storage library.

 # Requirements